 It’s a particularly insidious threat, and illustrates how relying on outdated, unsupported software can have unexpected consequences.
 In this case, an unpatched EOL operating system can mean that a company’s resources are diverted to crypto mining, leading to higher expenses and problems with reliability and availability.

 There is a workaround for some end-of-life operating systems.
 First, some vendors offer extended support – the opportunity to pay, sometimes rather large sums, to enjoy ongoing support for an operating system that no longer enjoys general support.
 It’s called extended lifecycle support (ELS).
 Where vendors offer it, any customers that take advantage of extended support will remain compliant and secure – but at a price.

 In a few cases, third parties offer extended support for an operating system.
 For example, here at TuxCare, we offer extended lifecycle support for a range of Linux-based server operating systems, including end-of-life versions of CentOS, Oracle Linux, and Ubuntu.

 Extended Lifecycle Support from TuxCare includes comprehensive vulnerability patching to ensure that any new vulnerabilities that are discovered in a supported operating system, such as CentOS 6, are immediately covered by a patch from TuxCare.

-Either way, companies that purchase extended support buy breathing room to upgrade the OS that they depend on.
+Either way, companies that purchase extended support buy themselves plenty of time to upgrade or migrate the OS that they depend on.
 ELS means companies can obtain the resources to undergo migration, plan migration carefully, or simply find alternative solutions.
-Most importantly, ELS covers companies for security risks while the end of life OS is in place.
+Most importantly, ELS covers companies for security risks while the end-of-life OS is in place.